ans0nii/rock-paper-scissors/README.md

 -Or right click and press inspect

 -Navigate to "console" tab
--Type 'playgame()' and press enter.
+-Type 'startGame()' and press enter
--Follow instructions and BEAT the computer in a best of 3 -Stuck or wanna play again?
+-Follow instructions and BEAT the computer in a first to 3 -Stuck or wanna play again?
 Hit F5